On the uniqueness of elliptic K3 surfaces with maximal singular fibre: Wild ramification of singular fibres

-Here $||$ denotes exact divisibility.
-If $n=1$, we deduce from the $a_3^4$ in (\ref{eq:d-2}) the possibility that $\pi^8||\Delta$.
-To prove the general claim, we shall use two-step induction: To start the induction, we need that for $n=2$, the a priori lowest order term in (\ref{eq:d-2}) is $a_1^4a_4^2$, so $\pi^{10}|\Delta$.
+Here $\mid\mid$ denotes exact divisibility.
+To prove the claim $w\geq 2$ for $n>1$, we shall use two-step induction: To start the induction, we need that for $n=2$, the a priori lowest order term in (\ref{eq:d-2}) is $a_1^4a_4^2$, so $\pi^{10}|\Delta$.
 If $n=3$, then we have to consider the term $a_1^4a_2a_3^2$ in (\ref{eq:d-2}), so $\pi^{11}|\Delta$.
 To complete the induction, we note that $n\to n+2$ increases the $\pi$-divisibility of every summand in (\ref{eq:d-2}) by at least two by inspection of (\ref{eq:tate-odd}), (\ref{eq:tate-even}).
 Hence $w\geq 2$ if $n\geq 2$.

+\textbf{Case 3:} If $P(U)$ has a triple root, then we translate it to $0$ again so that $\pi\mid a_{2,1}, a_{4,2}$.
+For the discriminant, we still have (\ref{eq:dd2}).

+The singular fibre has type $IV^*$ if and only if the polynomial $Q(U)$ has distinct roots in $k$.
+As before, this yields $v_\pi(\Delta)=8$, so here $w=0$.